conorsch/securedrop/docs/install.rst

 Or you may use the copy and paste capabilities of the file manager.
 Repeat this step for the Admin GPG key and custom header image.

-Now you must edit a couple configuration files.
-You can do so using gedit, vim, or nano.
-Double-clicking will suffice to open them.

-Edit the inventory file, ``inventory``, and update the default IP addresses with the ones you chose for app and mon.
-When you're done, save the file.

 Run the configuration playbook and answer the prompts with values that match your environment: ::